blinkbox/cucumber-sublime2-bundle/README.markdown

 Restart Sublime Text 2

+## Indentation support

+Auto-indents as you type.
+Use the "Indentation: Reindent lines" to re-indent the whole file.

 ## Table Cleaner

 Aligns and cleans the tables for a prettier output.
 Useful for programming languages like Cucumber or LaTex.